Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Database_Manager/Table_Visualization_Map.rst

-Table_Visualization_Map
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Table Visualization Map
 =======================

-Display a table on a map.
+Diplay a table on a map.

 Overview
 --------

-``Table_Visualization_Map.groovy`` displays a table containing a geometry column on a map.

-Technically, it groups all geometries from the table and returns them in WKT OGC format.
+➡️ Display a table containing a geometric column on a map 🗺 Technically, it groups all the geometries of a table and returns them in WKT OGC format.   🚨 Be careful, this treatment can be blocked if the table is too large.

-The script warns that very large tables may block the treatment.

 Arguments
 ---------